-SSW4: Receiving supplier deliveries during COVID-19
+SSW4: Receiving supplier deliveries during Covid-19

-Applies to: Branch Staff, FLT Operators & Loaders.
+Applies to: Branch Staff, FLT Operators and Loaders.

 This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
-There are separate regulations/guidance in place in Scotland and Wales.
+There are separate regulations and guidance in place in Scotland and Wales.

-- Communication: Daily briefing / Clear signage (see appendix) - PPE: Hand sanitiser / Anti-bacterial wipes / Gloves - Separate material handling equipment for individual users (if possible), and / or company sanitation rules for mechanical equipment applied.
+- Communication: Daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Separate material handling equipment for individual users (if possible), and/or company sanitation rules for mechanical equipment applied.

-- Always keep at least 2m away from other people. - Wipe down Forklift Truck steering wheel, gear stick, operating controls and access handles etc. regularly with anti- bacterial wipes.
-Bin the wipes in a normal refuse sack in branch waste bin having tied it shut. - Wash your hands with soap & warm water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands are not clean.
+- Always keep at least 2 metres away from other people - Wipe down Forklift Truck steering wheel, gear stick, operating controls and access handles etc. Regularly with anti-viral wipes.
+Bin the wipes in a normal refuse sack in branch waste bin having tied it shut - Wash your hands with soap and water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands are not clean.